jebin2/JellyJump/project_implementation_guides_for_llm/player/phase34-download-video-audio.md

 - ❌ Don't forget to clean up MediaBunny resources
 - ❌ Don't use generic filenames
 - ❌ Don't add to playlist if checkbox unchecked
+- ❌ **Don't EVER remove the original source video from the playlist** (checkbox only controls extracted tracks)
+- ❌ Don't confuse "add to playlist" checkbox with removing anything from the playlist

 ---